breinbaas/ncross/README.md

 # ncross

 A Flutter project to find normative crosssections.
-Made for my Waternet collegues.
+Made for my Waternet colleagues.

 See [this youtube video](https://www.youtube.com/watch?v=MNSYsGszBDk) for the 'manual'.